alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 ## Logistic Regression

 Logistic regression (or "logit") models the probability of an event/outcome based on the linear combination of independent variables; it estimates the probability of classes of outcomes.
 The dependent variable, or outcome, is **categorical**: binary (0 or 1), multinomial (3 or more categories without ordering), or ordinal (3 or more categories with ordering).
 The logistic model is 'logistic' because data is first fit into a linear regression model, then predicted using a logistic function -- producing a log curve.
+See [this article for a visual and mathematic explainer](https://towardsdatascience.com/logistic-regression-explained-from-scratch-visually-mathematically-and-programmatically-eb83520fdf9a).

 The outcome of logistic regressions is **probability** -- meaning it is bounded between 0 and 1.
 The _odds_ of the outcome are estimated, then a logistic transformation is applied to the _odds_ to produce the _log odds_, i.e., the probability of success divided by the probability of failure.
 These log odds are often reported in published logit regression tables.
 To better interpret the effects, authors (or you!) can calculate the _odds ratios_ (ORs).
 ORs are calculated by exponentiating the coefficients (_log odds_); we exponentiate becasue the variables are log-transformed.